Hirotake Yano: Daiso

 Yano established his first company named Yano Shoten (Yano Store) in 1972 when he was 29, selling items from the back of a truck and displaying his goods on a mobile wooden stand.

 In 1977 he changed the company name to Daiso Industries and introduced the universal price of ¥100.
 Yano has stated that having to tag many different products with different prices was becoming too time-consuming for him and his wife, so they just decided to make things simpler by pricing every item at ¥100.
 Yano was one of the first retailers in Japan to adopt a single-price model.
 This coincided with the start of a shift in Japanese consumer culture after the oil crisis and economic downturn of the mid-1970s, leading to success for the company.

 In 1987 Yano developed the 100 Yen Daiso company and in 1991 the company opened its first directly managed shop in permanent premises, in Takamatsu City, Kagawa Prefecture.

-Yano is noted for his live-for-the-moment attitude, which comes from his varied experiences and failures, particularly the bankruptcy of his father-in-law's fishery, which Yano took over in his 20s.
-In 2001 he stated: “I have failed many times, and I thought that whatever I tried, nothing was going to succeed. [...]
-But I kept going because I thought there was nothing else I could do.”
+Yano was noted for his live-for-the-moment attitude, which comes from his varied experiences and failures, particularly the bankruptcy of his father-in-law's fishery, which Yano took over in his 20s.
+In 2001 he stated: "I have failed many times, and I thought that whatever I tried, nothing was going to succeed. [...]
+But I kept going because I thought there was nothing else I could do."
 Yano was also quoted in 2001 as saying: "I am not a smart person.
 I have no talent.
 I just try my best and work hard to sell my products."
 In 2016 Yano said that he doesn't see himself as a "cool" or "modern" manager.
 He said he doesn't have any clear vision or strategy, and that he just likes to try things out and makes decisions based on gut instinct.

 Yano's busy lifestyle led to him suffering a stroke in 2018.
+In 2018 Yano named his younger son Seiji Yano as president of Daiso, stating that he had become too old and that "the times and myself do not match".
+Yano noted that the retaiI industry makes heavy use of technology and computing but said he did not have the skills to do this.
 In 2019 he won the EY Entrepreneur of the Year national award for Japan.